JimHotchkiss/todo-mvc-code-along/NOTES.md

   * This also made a controller called lists_controller.rb
   * This made a views/lists folder
   * And in routes.rb a resources :lists
+!!
+Migrate the database immediately
+> rake db:migrate
+  * Test by rails console and create the object (list)
+# Now I want to change my routes, and change sites#index -> lists#index
+!!
+Now I want to 'rails destroy controller site' -> don't need this controller
+# Now I want to go to the lists folder and stub out an index view

+# Now we want to make these links real.
+  * So we need to modify routes.rb
+  * Draw a route to the controller/action
+  * This should render a show page